 McWay Beach, Big Sur

-Big Sur has no shortage of stunning beaches along it’s coast, but McWay beach remains one of (if not the most) scenic beach along this gorgeous stretch with a waterfall that cascades down the cliffs edge into a small cove that feels like paradise.
+Big Sur has no shortage of stunning beaches along its coast, but McWay Beach remains one of (if not the most) scenic beaches along this gorgeous stretch with a waterfall that cascades down the cliff edge into a small cove that feels like paradise.
 I still remember how inspired I felt the first time I pulled off here, a moment that solidified I may never leave the West Coast.

 It can get a bit crowded during the busy months, so I recommend going early in the morning to try to capture a moment alone in this spot.